mscheltienne/meg-tests/doc/data-transfer.rst

 UNIGE (``unige.ch``).
 Each lab has a separate share with lab-wide credentials and can mount the share on their computer using those credentials.

-The data acquisition PC (DACQ) has accessed to the shares from labs using the MEG facility, and recordings can be transferred to their owner via this network share.
+The data acquisition PC (DACQ) has access to the shares from labs using the MEG faciliy, and recordings can be transferred to their owner via this network share.

 .. note::